codethor0/human-behaviour-convergence/docs/reports/UI_REDESIGN_VERIFICATION_REPORT.md

 - **Proper key usage**: All list items use unique keys (timestamp-based where possible)
 - **No undefined props**: All props properly typed and validated

-## Phase 8: Zero Emojis Enforcement ✓
+## Phase 8: Zero Emojis Enforcement verified

 Verified no emojis present: